-Adopters Welcome During Open Hours
+Adopters Welcome During Public Visiting Hours

 Tuesday, Thursday & Friday 1pm – 6pm